metacpan/metacpan-cpan-extracted/distros/R/RxPerl/README.md

 # SUBJECT METHODS

-Subjects multicast, and apart from being observables themselves (with their own subscribers), also have [next, error and complete](#next-error-complete) methods of their own, so can be used as the subscriber argument to another observable's subscribe method.
+Subjects multicast, and apart from being observables themselves (with their own subscribers), also have [next, error and complete](#next-error-complete) methods of their own, so can be used as the observer argument to another observable's subscribe method.
 That observable's events will then be "forwarded" to the subject's own subscribers, as if next/error/complete had been called on the subject directly.